 Everyone wants to be the Thanksgiving hero, but it may be wise to avoid an uncomfortable performance in front of family.
 Instead, carve the bird in the comfort of a secluded corner of the kitchen.
 Carving tableside may mean messy juices on Grandma’s tablecloth and arguments over carving technique.

 Carve Like a Pro

 To successfully carve a turkey, it’s important to enlist the proper arsenal of knives—a chef’s knife or a carving knife, and a carving fork.
 Ironically, a sharper knife is safer and more effective, and the longer the better for easy, even slicing.
 Celebrity chef Bobby Flay suggests cutting meat into thick slices to keep the moisture in.
 While traditional slices are usually 1/4-inch thick, he recommends cutting it much thicker.
 When carving, it’s best to go against the grain.
 Meat is made up of bundles of long, parallel muscle fibers.
 Slicing against the grain produces more tender meat because the fibers in each piece will be shorter.

 Skip the Entire Bird

-If you’re having a small party over for Thanksgiving and would rather not wrangle a big ‘ole bird for the occasion, it’s completely okay to use just a part of the holiday staple.
+If you’re having a small party and would rather not wrangle a big ‘ole bird for the occasion, it’s completely OK to use just a part of the holiday staple.
 Try our herb-stuffed turkey breast to cut down on time, expense, and an irrational amount of leftovers (can there be such a thing?).